Andr3Carvalh0/Gradle_Dependencies_Updater/README.md

 As you could have read this project is composed of 3 components:

 - 🤖 [If you wanna check all of those in action check the Android project.](./example/)
 - 💻 If you wanna just check the dependabot component...
-You can use the jsons you find on the `data` folder, and pass them to the `dependencies.sh` script.
+You can use the jsons you find on the `data` folder, and pass them to the `update_dependencies.sh` script.
 Like so:

 For the script to function you need to at least pass 3 parameters: